NPRG041: Programming in C++

 - Main function: function

-(program entry point, simplified interface, return value), program exit codes (convention, 0
+main (program entry point, simplified interface, return value), program exit codes (convention, 0 for success, anything else error)

 - Header files: